raul-izquierdo/english/sources/vocabulary/Doing Things/Comparing Things.md

 	= by a bit, barely, by a small margin
 	?
 Es el más grande por poco : `It's the biggest by a bit` - `It is barely the biggest`

-second to none = el mejor `The service was second to none`
+es inmejorable = second to none
+    ?
+El servicio fué inmejorable : `The service was second to none`

 fue la peor ... de mi vida
     = it was the worst ... of my life `It was the worst day of my life`